 - Reduce the heat to a simmer and add the orzo, partially cover and let it cook 10 minutes, stirring occasionally to prevent sticking.

-- Take the soup off the heat and slowly add the heavy cream.
+- Take the soup off the heat and remove the bay leaf.
+Add the heavy cream and stir to combine.

 - Serve immediately or refrigerate up to one week.